Information as of March 1, 2021

 All fingerprinting and non-essential records functions will be suspended until further notice.
 In addition, most permits are available online.
 Please complete electronically, as possible.

-Tours of the Madison Public Safety Headquarters (Police & Fire), are suspended for the next 30 days.
+Tours of the Madison Public Safety Headquarters (Police & Fire), are suspended.

 As of this message, Vital Statistics - birth, death and marriage licenses - are still being issued normally, but due to the current health situation, please call the office ahead of time, as your request might be able to be processed via email.